lacanoid/datalink/docs/README.md

   - [Point-in-time recovery of file contents](recovery.md)
 - Access to files on different servers (for datalinks with `FILE` scheme)

-In addition, this extension provides a number of additional features:
+This extension provides a number of additional features:
 - [URL manipulation](functions.md#user-content-uri-manipulation)
 - [File system to URL mapping](dlff.md)
 - [Web access via CURL](functions.md#user-content-web-access)